ni/measurement-plugin-service-extension-example/README.md

   maintainable deployments.

-The following **flow chart** outlines the steps required to create a user-defined service and registering it with the NI Discovery service .
+The following **flow chart** outlines the steps required to create a user-defined service and registering it with the NI Discovery service.

 ![Register logger service](./docs/images/register_service_flowchart.JPG)